blackpeps/dbmslab2023/09. Implementation of Set Operations, nested and queries/readme.md

 `Employee2(id, fname, lname, dept, designation, salary)`

-1. Display all the employee details from employee 1 & 2 using union all.
+1. Display all the employee details from employees 1 & 2 using union all.
-2. Display all the employee details from employee 1 & 2 using union.
+2. Display all the employee details from employees 1 & 2 using the union.
-3. Display all the employee details from employee 1 & 2 using union & order by fname.
+3. Display all the employee details from employees 1 & 2 using union & order by fname.
 4. Display all the employee details from employee 1 where fname in & fname from employee 2.
-5. Display all the employee details from employee 1 where fname not in & fname from employee 2.
+5. Display all the employee details from employee 1 where fname is not in & fname from employee 2.

 #### Performing Queries